Installation

 Add --yes to skip the confirmation prompt.

-This removes: settings, all symlinks, CLAUDE.md, MCP server registrations, stops the sync daemon, removes the bashrc block, and uninstalls the CLI.
+This removes: settings, all symlinks, CLAUDE.md, MCP server registrations, the bashrc block, and the CLI.
 User data in ~/.agentihooks/state.json is preserved.

 To fully remove all user data, delete ~/.agentihooks manually with rm -rf ~/.agentihooks.